 There are a million

 worthy causes out there to give to all year long.
-A great website
+With a little

-helps you find organizations specific to your cause or located close
+online research, you can find organizations specific to a cause or located close

 Not everyone likes

 giving donations as gifts.
 “There’s nothing to wrap up and put under